-Oli is married to Wendy and lead the Hampden Park venue with a special focus on reaching families.
+Oli is married to Wendy and leads the Hampden Park venue with a special focus on reaching families.
 Oli moved to Eastbourne in 2003 as a student and has been and elder at Kings since 2012, and is also an avid Crystal Palace supporter.
 Together Oli and Wendy live in Roselands with their son Finley and daughter Pippa.
 Wendy teaches maths in a local secondary school and loves to bake.

 Andy with his wife Lynn have been a part of Kings since 2000.
 Andy became an elder in 2013 after serving for four years overseeing the worship, music, ‘Strand Creative’ and communication department.
 Leading our venue in Eastbourne town centre they focus on it's unique demographic and reaching a multi-ethnic population.
 Andy also overseas Alpha and will sometimes be found leading worship on a Sunday morning.